Changes to Published Bank of Canada Foreign Exchange Rates

-- For more information, see the associated press release or refer to the calculation methodology.
+- For more information, see the associated press release or the calculation methodology document.

-Why we’re making changes to our exchange rates
+Why the Bank is making these changes to the exchange rates

-- These changes reinforce that Bank of Canada exchange rates are provided as a public good—for statistical, analytical and informational purposes only, and not as benchmarks for transactional purposes.
+- reinforce that Bank of Canada exchange rates are provided as a public good—for statistical, analytical and informational purposes only—and not as benchmarks for transactional purposes;

-- They also reflect the fact that exchange rates are now readily available from numerous alternative sources.
+- reflect the fact that exchange rates are now readily available from numerous alternative sources;

-- They are being implemented after wide public consultation and take into account broader international work on the appropriate design of foreign exchange reference rates.
+- are being implemented after wide public consultation and take into account broader international work on the appropriate design of FX reference rates; and

-- These changes are consistent with similar changes undertaken by other central banks.
+- are consistent with similar changes undertaken by other central banks.

-Why we announced the changes more than one year in advance
+Why the Bank announced the changes more than one year in advance

 - The Bank is acutely aware that these changes may necessitate adjustments in business processes, IT systems, legal contracts and, in some cases, federal and provincial legislation.

 - The Bank conducted a public survey of the use of its reference rates in 2014.
-Respondents made it clear that a reasonable amount of lead time to prepare for the changes would be required.
+Respondents made it clear that a reasonable amount of lead time would be required to prepare for the changes.

-- In particular, over 80 per cent of respondents indicated that a lead time of three months or less would be acceptable.
-By delaying implementation of these changes for one year, the Bank is providing considerably more lead time to enable the smooth implementation of any adjustments that may be required.
+- In particular, more than 80 per cent of respondents indicated that a lead time of three months or less would be acceptable.
+By delaying implementation of these changes for one year, and by publishing the new rates alongside existing rates for a period of two months, the Bank is providing considerably more lead time to enable the smooth implementation of any adjustments that may be required.